MORIS (MIT Optical Rapid Imaging System) is an instrument for use on the

 2016-11 - IXON Ultra (USB) replaces the IXON (PCI) camera purchased in 2007,

 to address camera startup issues.
-The new camera was purchased for the MIRSI
+The new camera, purchased for the MIRSI

-Optical Camera (MOC) will become MORIS's new camera.
+Optical Camera (MOC), became MORIS's new camera.
 The MORIS PC's OS, drivers,

-and software was also updated (CentOS5 linux, WinXP) to CentOS6, Win7, new Andor
+and software was also updated from CentOS5 linux, WinXP to CentOS6, Win7, new Andor

 2012 - MORIS Linux software becomes the default version for observation.